Welcome to Smokey's Rainbow Bridge Memorial Residency

 Hello Smokey,

 Well it's September 15, 2022 the day after my 62nd birthday.
 Do you remember 55 years ago today?
 This was the day in 1967 you came to live with us.
 It was the day after my 7th birthday.
 It was a Friday night when Mike and Barb showed up at our house with you.
 You played around my feet as I sat at the kitchen table.
 Everyone else was in the living room.
 I thought you were Barb's and that you just came to visit.
 It wasn't too much later the conversation turned to you staying with us.
 Even though I was only 7 I was hesitant to have you join our family.
-I knew Ma didn't' want to adopt another dog after Susie passed away and Dad was not a pet person.
+I knew Ma didn't want to adopt another dog after Susie passed away and Dad was not a pet person.
 Although I loved you dearly and still do I wish you could have been adopted by another family that may have been able to look after you better and given you a long happy life.
-I believe you were happy with us but that illness you came down with took you so young.
+I believe you were happy with us.
 I'll never forget your first night with us when you were crying in my bedroom after all of us went to bed.
 I lifted you onto the bed and you slept quietly under the covers next to me that night.
 I wish I could re-live that night.

 Did you greet Ma and Dad when they crossed over?
 I'm guessing not and I wouldn't blame you.
 Neither of them seemed to want much to do with you while you were here.
 But maybe there is forgiveness and everyone is happy to see everyone else when they arrive.
 Aunt Dorothy told me how angry Ma was at Mike for bringing you to the house.
 I don't know why Mike didn't ask Ma about it first.
 I wonder if you met Susie and if she told you she was part of our family also.
 I can't image how beautiful it must be there and only hope you've had a wonderful time.
 I suppose there is no sense of time in heaven and 55 years means nothing.
 I long to see you again and will be very happy when it happens.